sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/etcdreplicators.md

 ca_cert      |      |
 -------------|------
-description  | Path to an the PEM-format CA certificate to use for TLS client authentication. required     | true if `insecure: false` (the default configuration).
+description  | Path to the PEM-format CA certificate to use for TLS client authentication. required     | true if `insecure: false` (the default configuration).
 If `insecure: true`, `ca_cert` is not required. type         | String example      | {{< language-toggle >}}